mkain112/mkain112.github.io/_posts/2025-06-20-ChessRobotFirst-hardware.md

 - [ ] Begin motion testing

 #### **LET'S MAKE SOMETHING MOVE**
-Here's a sneak peak of what I've been working on for the next post.
+Here's a sneak peek of what I've been working on for the next post.

 ---